Andrew Kuchins: Early life and education

-Think Tank and Academic Career
+Think tank and academic career

 From 2000 through 2007 Kuchins held a series of positions with the Carnegie Endowment for International Peace, including as Director of the Carnegie Moscow Center and Director of Carnegie's Russian and Eurasia Program.
 From 2007 to 2015 he was Director of the Russia and Eurasian Program at the Center for Strategic and International Studies in Washington, D.C.

 Kuchins then served as Senior Fellow and research professor at the Center for Eurasian, Russian, and East European Studies at the School of Foreign Service at Georgetown University.

 American University of Central Asia

 In February 2019, the Board of Trustees of the American University of Central Asia (AUCA) announced that Kuchins would become President of the university starting in May 2019.
 The American University of Central Asia is an international, multidisciplinary learning community in the American liberal arts tradition affiliated with Bard College.

 In April 2021, Kyrgyz police summoned Kuchins for questioning regarding the alleged importation of unauthorized narcotics.

 "The state-sanctioned battle against progressive elements in Kyrgyzstan deepened over the weekend with the police summoning the American head of a Western-style university in Bishkek for questioning."Despite the charges, there were "indications security services are involved in smear exercises," and according to the AUCA board of trustees "the medicine involved is approved for use in the United States, was prescribed for his use by his doctor in the U.S. for a medical condition … and was sent to him by mail from one of the largest U.S. pharmacies in the ordinary course of its business."